 Do you groan and die a little inside every time you log onto your online dating account?
 Have you lost that glee and wonder you once had for getting to see who liked you and who you matched with?

 If it is yes for both, then you should consider a break.

 You have become a total slave to your online profile.
 All you do, think, talk about, and feel is in one way or another directly liked to your account.

 It could be anything from neglecting work obligations to turning down romantic setups from your friends.
 Online dating platforms should work for you, not the other way round.

 A little sleuthing now and then when online dating is completely harmless and acceptable.
 After all, if you don’t double-check facts to protect yourself who will, right?

 However, there is a fine line between confirming information and being a full-on stalker.
-If you cross this line because of online dating, you might want to take a step back and rethink your choices.
+If you cross this line because of constant dating, you might want to take a step back and rethink your choices.

 Loss of faith in the process

 After months or even years of having an online dating profile but no real success, cynicism is inevitable.
 You start to think that there is something wrong either with you or with the system.

 In such cases, the best thing to do is to take a proper break and try again later.